Intractable Group-theoretic Problems Around Zero-knowledge Proofs: Group Theoretic Algorithmic Problems

-In \cite{koblitz2010intractable}, Koblitz and Menezes examine several variants of and the reductions between the DHP and DLP.
-Clearly, to solve DLP implies the ability to solve DHP.
-Also over many groups the DHP is almost as hard as the DLP \cite{maurer2000diffie}.
+Koblitz and Menezes examine several variants of and the reductions between the DHP and DLP in \cite{koblitz2010intractable}.
+To solve DLP implies the ability to solve DHP.
+Also over many groups, the DHP is nearly as hard as the DLP \cite{maurer2000diffie}.
 In the literature, groups on which cryptographic protocols are defined are called \emph{platform groups}.
-On a well chosen platform group, DLP and DHP are classical intractable problems.
+On a well-chosen platform group, DLP and DHP are the legacy intractable problems.

 In 1994, Shor \cite{shor1994algorithms} developed a quantum algorithm that solves the factorization and discrete logarithm problems in polynomial time.
-Following this development, the necessity of creating alternative methods to design encryption systems has emerged.
-One of these methods is to develop non-commutative cryptographic structures.
-The complexity of algorithmic problems defined on non-commutative groups has made these algebraic structures suitable tools for cryptographic protocols.
+After this development, the need of creating alternative methods to design encryption systems has emerged.
+One of these methods is to use non-commutative cryptographic structures.
+The complexity of algorithmic problems defined on non-commutative groups has nominated these algebraic structures appropriate tools for cryptographic protocols.